FINPIPE - Investment Analysis: Buy Signal or Bull Trap?

 🏭 Industry

-- Pipes and infrastructure sector outlook remains positive with construction and industrial demand driving growth.
+- Pipes and infrastructure sector benefits from construction and industrial demand.

 🔎 Conclusion